 Your First Moves to Delay Foreclosure

-Ignoring the letters and calls will only speed things up.
-On the other hand, taking proactive steps can change everything.
+The authorities will speed up the process if you decide to ignore their letters and phone calls.
+The situation will transform completely when you decide to take preventive actions.
 Your main goal right now is simple: open a line of communication with your lender and show them you’re serious about fixing this.

 Understanding the Timeline

-It’s so important to explore these paths.
+The exploration of these routes requires critical attention.
 For a deeper dive, check out our guide on the 7 ways to avoid foreclosure, which breaks down everything from lender negotiations to legal options.

 How to Negotiate a Solution with Your Lender

-It’s completely understandable to feel a knot in your stomach at the thought of calling your mortgage lender.
+Calling your mortgage lender makes total sense to create anxiety in your stomach.
 But that one phone call is often the single most powerful step you can take to stop a foreclosure in its tracks.

 Getting Your Ducks in a Row Before the Call